 I aim to make high quality, beautiful, comfortable lingerie while minimizing negative impact on people and the planet in the process.
 Here's what I mean by that:

 Organic Cotton I use two Organic Cotton fabrics: a thick, stretchy 90% Organic Cotton 10% Lycra knit blend, and a lighter weight 100% Organic Cotton knit.
-Both are made from Organic Cotton that is grown in Texas and milled, knit, and dyed with low impact dyes in North Carolina.
 Despite the fact that it incorporates a synthetic stretch fiber, I choose to use the blended organic cotton because it creates a more durable item that retains it’s shape better and provides a level of support that is unmatched.
-You can find more information about these fabrics here.

 Deadstock laces, mesh, and other synthetics These materials are surplus fabrics from the apparel industry, generally from larger brands and mills at the end of their production cycles.
 I work directly with a handful of fabric buyers who purchase excess stock from factories and mills and then resell them to smaller operations like mine.
 This gives me the opportunity to source some of the best laces on the market despite my small size, and to make sure that those materials are sewn into something beautiful instead of winding up in a landfill.
 Even sourcing deadstock, there are serious environmental impacts to using synthetic fibers, and I hope that the industry will continue to develop more responsible, natural alternatives to these materials.
 I’ll be first in line when they do.

 Elastics My elastics are one of the few synthetic materials that I buy new, because deadstock sourcing resulted in an unacceptably inconsistent quality, which in turn impacted the durability and quality of my finished product.
 My elastic comes from two sources: one company based and manufactured in Italy, and the other a Japanese company that manufactures in Japan and China.